expo/expo/docs/versions/unversioned/introduction/faq.rst

 How do I add custom native code to my Exponent project?
 -------------------------------------------------------

+TL;DR you can do it, but most people never need to.

-Right now, Exponent doesn't support custom native code, including third-party libraries which require custom native components.
-In an Exponent project, you never write native code--only pure JS.
+Standard Exponent projects don't support custom native code, including third-party libraries which require custom native components.
+In an Exponent project, you only write pure JS.
+Exponent is designed this way on purpose and we think it's better this way.

 In :ref:`our SDK <exponent-sdk>`, we give you a large set of commonly desired, high-quality native modules.
+We recommend doing as much in JS as possible, since it can immediately deploy to all your users and work across both platforms, and will always continue to benefit from Exponent SDK updates.
+Especially in the case of UI components, there is pretty much always a better option written in JS.

-However, if you need something very custom--like on-the-fly video processing or low level control over the Bluetooth radio to do a firmware update--then Exponent won't work for you and you should instead use regular React Native.
+However, if you need something very custom--like on-the-fly video processing or low level control over the Bluetooth radio to do a firmware update--we do have early/alpha support for :ref:`detaching to native Xcode and Android Studio projects <changing-native-code>`.

-You can do more in just JavaScript than you realize--and in fact, we recommend doing as much in JS as possible, since it will immediately work across both platforms and is less fragile--so you shouldn't need to include UI widgets that are written as native modules (there are almost always good pure JavaScript alternatives that are better).

-We're always improving our SDK and its native capabilities.
-Tell us about what's missing, and we'll try to add what you need if we think there are other people who would use it too.
-(Tweet @ us or join our Slack or e-mail support@getexponent.com).

-Lastly, Exponent is open source, so you always have the option of forking our native code or contributing to it.
-Please get in touch on our Slack if you're interested in sending a pull request!

 Is Exponent similar to React for web development?
 -------------------------------------------------